 - If a fuse is blown, determine the cause of the failure and make necessary repairs before installing a new fuse.
 Use the appropriately rated fuse; if a fuse with a higher amp rating is used, damage to the vehicle electrical system may occur. - 2.
-ATC Fuse Only: Install the snap-on electrical box cover by pressing down firmly on all corners and install the screw, tightening to 18 in·lb (2 N·m). - ATM Fuse Only: Install the fuse holder cover. - 3.
+ATC Fuse Only: Install the snap-on electrical box cover by pressing down firmly on all corners and install the screw, tightening to 18 in lb (2 N·m). - ATM Fuse Only: Install the fuse holder cover. - 3.
 Connect battery.
-See Connecting the Battery Gasoline Vehicles, Section 1, Page 1-4.
+See Side-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5.
+See Top-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5.